abayomipopoola/abayomipopoola/src/pages/how-to-get-rich-without-getting-lucky-pt-1/index.md

 Summary:

-* Wealth isn’t about taking something from somebody else—it’s about creating abundance for the world.
+* Wealth isn’t about taking something from somebody else--it’s about creating abundance for the world.
 * Everyone can be rich: if wealth were finite, we would still be sitting around in caves.
 * In the first world, it’s better to be poor today than it was to be the richest man 200 years ago.
 * Thought experiment: if everyone today was an engineer, in 20 years, children would be retired in riches from the moment they were born.